Biden administration considers flying migrants to states near the Canadian border for processing

 During the peak of the 2019 border surge, when unprecedented numbers of migrant families crossed into the United States, the Trump administration also used ICE Air flights to send families to different border sectors that had capacity to hold them.

-That crisis occurred during warmer months, however, and CBP officials did not immediately respond to questions about whether the government would be able to furnish winter clothing to parents with children if they are sent to states like Montana, South Dakota and Michigan, where the Border Patrol has far fewer staff and generally smaller facilities.
+That crisis occurred during warmer months, however, and CBP officials did not immediately respond to questions about whether the government would be able to furnish winter clothing to parents with children if they are sent to states such as Montana, South Dakota and Michigan, where the Border Patrol has far fewer staff members and generally smaller facilities.

 The email indicates CBP has not yet determined which northern and coastal states could receive the flights.

-DHS Secretary Alejandro Mayorkas traveled to El Paso Friday with Republican and Democratic senators to visit facilities housing unaccompanied minors, the department said Friday.
+DHS Secretary Alejandro Mayorkas traveled to El Paso on Friday with Republican and Democratic senators to visit facilities housing unaccompanied minors, the department said Friday.

 CBP has used ICE aircraft in recent days to transport migrant families from the Rio Grande Valley, where facilities are far overcapacity, to the El Paso area.
 Many of those families are then being returned to Mexico under a Trump-era emergency public health order.

-On Thursday the DHS said FEMA would provide $110 million in funding to nonprofit groups and government agencies to help care for families and children crossing the southern border.
-The funds will come from $510 million in supplemental funding through the American Rescue Plan Act to “assist organizations in communities across the country dedicated to providing food, shelter and supportive services to people with economic emergencies, including our nation's hungry and homeless populations,” FEMA said.
+On Thursday, the DHS said the Federal Emergency Management Agency would provide $110 million in funding to nonprofit groups and government agencies to help care for families and children crossing the southern border.
+The funds will come from $510 million in supplemental funding through the American Rescue Plan Act to “assist organizations in communities across the country dedicated to providing food, shelter and supportive services to people with economic emergencies, including our nation’s hungry and homeless populations,” FEMA said.